 Start with the basics.
 Who do you want present during your labor?
 While this is entirely up to you who is with you, many labor and delivery rooms have policies of how many individuals can be in the room while a woman is laboring, so it is a good idea to check with your delivery hospital first.
 People could include the father of the baby, your mother or mother-in-law, a doula or a sister.

 Finally, once you determine your preferences for during labor and delivery, determine your preferences for post-labor and delivery.
 You will be exhausted and largely unaware of your surroundings at this point, so it is important to make clear ahead of time what you want for your new baby.
 Do you want to delay cord clamping?
-Do you want immediate skin-to-skin contact?
-Do you want to immediately breastfeed?
-Do you want baby to receive their first Hepatitis vaccination, a Vitamin K shot, and/or an antibiotic eye cream?
+Have you thought about doing skin-to-skin contact?
+Are you considering immediately breastfeed?
+Will you want your baby to receive their first Hepatitis vaccination, a Vitamin K shot, and/or an antibiotic eye cream?